WinDVD Review

 Below is a review for the latest version of WinDVD.
 Please take into account the fact that all ratings are for WinDVD Pro 2010.
 Any features not found in the Standard version of WinDVD will be indicated, and all Blu-ray related features are for the Pro version only.

-Below is the specs for the test system used:
+Below are the specs for the test system used:

 • 4GB DDR3 RAM